eamena-project/eamena-arches-dev/dev/data_quality/README.md

+# Completness of data

+This part covers the data quality.

+## ERMS

+see the Jupyter document: [erms.ipynb](https://github.com/eamena-project/eamena-arches-dev/blob/main/dev/data_quality/erms.ipynb)

+## Other

 Check the completness of data.
 Python function to model the quality of HP with a radar diagram based on the groups appearing in the BU file (different levels of data agregation and summing):